Free hosted mock API server — no install required

 Point your app at the mock URL.
 Watch live request logs stream in real-time.

-Instant mock endpoints
+Instant mock API endpoints

 🔄